 The oil has been linked to improved appearance and the removal of acne scars.
-The oil is also added to many skin care products because it has skin moisturizing properties.
-The oil is also added to soaps, shampoos, and even conditioners.
+It is also added to many skin care products because it has skin moisturizing properties.
+These include soaps, shampoos, and even conditioners.
 The oil has also been shown to help with atopic dermatitis.

 Cooking and Food Manufacturing Industry

 Red palm oil has a number of other uses.
 For instance, virgin red palm oil is great for cooking because it offers excellent heat stability.
 The red palm oil is also used in the manufacture of many foods such as cereals, protein bars, and baked goods.

 Additionally, because the red palm oil has a lot of health benefits to offer, it is also very common as a nutritional supplement.
 As a supplement, red palm oil can lead to improved brain health and lower cholesterol levels.
 Two tablespoons of red palm oil are recommended for you to get the health benefits associated with this oil.

 White palm oil is very widely used in the food industry.
 It is considered a fitting, and oftentimes, a better alternative to many version of existing cooking oils due to their high trans fats levels.
 For this reason, white palm oil is widely used in the food manufacturing industry where it is found in foods like peanut butter and chips.